Best Rifle Light Choices in 2024: Find the Right One For You

 Inforce WML Gen 2 Review

-• Momentary on – the light stays switched on as long as you keep pressing the pressure pad
+• Momentary on – The light stays switched on as long as you keep pressing the pressure pad

-• Strobe – the light flickers and can be used for emergency signals.
+• Strobe – The light flickers and can be used for emergency signals.

-If you are looking for a lightweight rifle light for general use, I highly recommend going with Inforce WML Gen 2.
-Unlike most lightweight rifle lights, the WML is made to last and also gives you a fantastic output perfect for close and medium range use.
+e WML is made to last and also gives you a fantastic output perfect for close and medium range use.

 Inforce WML Gen 2 Pros and Cons